Altegrity Risk International: Bankruptcy

 ARI was a subsidiary of Altegrity Inc, and was owned by Providence Equity Partners, a venture capital firm.
 As of 31 December 2014, creditors led by Oaktree Capital Management were nearing an agreement to seize control of Altegrity Inc.

 In February 2015, the company filed for bankruptcy.
-After their bankruptcy, Altegrity settled with the U.S. Justice Department for $30 million over fraud charges.
+After their bankruptcy, Altegrity settled with the United States Department of Justice for $30 million over fraud charges.
 ARI became part of the Kroll, Inc. business unit.